-

 In certain Emirates (e.g. Abu Dhabi), advertisement of summary details of any proposed share transfer is a mandatory step in the share transfer process.
 However, such advertisement is usually in the public Gazette which is not widely read or reported on.

 There is currently no general transfer tax applicable to transfers of shares in the UAE.
 Competent authority registration fees will apply and, in respect of transfer of shares in “onshore” companies, notarial fees will also apply, however such fees are not material.
-Notary public fees in Dubai are specified by the Dubai Court to be 0.5% of the value of the shares being transferred, subject to a cap of AED15,000.
+Notary public fees in Dubai are specified by the Dubai Court to be 0.5% of the value of the shares being transferred, subject to a cap.
 It is market practice to assess value on the basis of the nominal value of the shares being transferred.
 Whilst a sponsor would typically acquire shares in a holding vehicle incorporated in the Dubai International Financial Centre or Abu Dhabi Global Market, it may be necessary to transfer an “onshore” operating company under such vehicle.

 Moreover, where a company owns an interest in land onshore in Dubai (whether directly or indirectly through subsidiaries), and the shares in this company are transferred to a third party, the Dubai Land Department views this transfer as a transfer of a real estate interest upon which registration fees of 4% of the value for freehold or usufruct (long leasehold) properties will be assessed.
 There is also a risk that other Emirates will apply this procedure.